alvan/vim-closetag/README.md

 You can set:

+    " filenames like *.xml, *.xhtml, ...
+    let g:closetag_xhtml_filenames = '*.xhtml,*.jsx'

+This will make the list of non closing tags self closing in the specified files.

+You can set:

     let g:closetag_emptyTags_caseSensitive = 1

 This will make the list of non closing tags case sensitive (e.g. `<Link>` will be closed while `<link>` won't.)